evertonjacksondev/emslocacoes/README.md

 Choose the date where you want to rent the car and select one of the available cars.

-You will be redirect with your order to WhatsApp chat with staff.
+You will be redirect with your order to a WhatsApp chat with staff.